CardboardTurtle/half-life-text/Readme.txt

 Don't use spaces. everything will be one word. "walk to door" becomes "walktodoor."
 This is because i'm bad at programming and only know how to do this.
 In later revisions, i might change that.

-TO MOVE: type "walkto" and then what you want to walk to. "walktodoor", "walktodesk", "walktoantimassspectrometer", etc.
+TO MOVE: type "walkto" and then what you want to walk to. "walktodoor", "walktoscientist", etc.

-TO GRAB/TAKE: type "grab" and then the option. "grabglock", "grabcart", "grabpenis", etc.
+TO GRAB/TAKE: type "grab" and then the option. "grabpistol," "grabhevsuit", etc.

-TO SHOOT GUN: type "shoot" and then the target. "shootheadcrab", "shootvortigaunt", "shootself", etc.
+TO SHOOT GUN: type "shoot" and then the target. "shootheadcrab," "shootvortigaunt," etc.

-TO USE THINGS (like pressing buttons, climbing ladders, etc "useladder", "usebutton", "usecrowbar", etc.
+TO USE THINGS (like pressing buttons, climbing ladders, etc "useladder," "usebutton," "usemicrowave," etc.

 TO HIT THINGS WITH CROWBAR: "hitheadcrab", "hitself", "hitcrate", etc.

-=========={STORY}==========
+=========={STORY (if you've played half life before, feel free to skip this.)}==========

 You are in a tram, late for work. at the Black Mesa research facility, in New Mexico.
 You are Gordon Freeman, a 27 year old theoretical physicist who graduated from MIT.
 From the speakers in the roof, a voice speaks.